 Voting Privileges

-Common stockholders, unlike preferred stockholders, have the right to vote for the corporate board of directors, who, in turn, have complete control of the company.
-Each stock gives the stockholder one vote for each director position that is up for voting, but that vote may be apportioned in 2 different ways.
+Most stocks still give the stockholder 1 vote for each director position that is up for voting, but that vote may be apportioned in 2 different ways.
 Statutory voting allows using all votes for each of the vacancies for the board of directors; cumulative voting increases the number of votes that a stockholder can use for a particular candidate.
 For instance, if there are 4 different vacancies on the board and a stockholder owns 500 shares, then a statutory voting privilege allows the stockholder to cast 500 votes for each of 4 candidates for the 4 vacancies for a total of 2,000 votes, but no more than 500 can be cast for any candidate.
-Cumulative voting would give the shareholder 2000 votes (500 X 4) that could be apportioned in any way: all 2000 votes for one candidate, or 1,000 for one, 500 to each of two others, and none to the others, for instance.
+Cumulative voting would give the shareholder 2000 votes (500 × 4) that could be apportioned in any way: all 2000 votes for one candidate, or 1,000 for one, 500 to each of 2 others, and none to the other, for instance.

 Right to Information